zd3nik/Clubfoot/README.md

 Binary Downloads
 ----------------

 I will periodically make binary builds of this engine available.
-Please do not ask for binaries for other platforms as I do not have the resources to provide binaries for other platforms.
+Please do not ask for binaries for platforms other than those provided as I do not have the resources to provide binaries for other platforms.

-**NOTICE**: *This binary is provided under the terms of the license described below.
-Use it at your own risk.
-I welcome feedback on the performance of the engine but I provide no warranty, no promises that it will work on your computer, and no form of technical support.*
+**NOTICE**: *These binaries are provided under the terms of the license described below.
+Use them at your own risk.
+I welcome feedback on the performance of Clubfoot but I provide no warranty, no promises that it will work on your computer, and no form of technical support.*

 * [Clubfoot-1.0.cdc2b53.zip](https://drive.google.com/open?id=0B3Bl0MPLTCLjQi16SDB0OHhtSm8&authuser=0)
 * md5sums: